Weight Loss Surgery in Houston Helps Improve Your Health

 What to Expect from Gastric Bypass Surgery at Houston UT MIST

-Our gastric bypass patients typically lose most of their excess weight during the first 18 months, and they continue to lose weight for up to 2 to 3 years.
+Our gastric bypass patients typically lose most of their excess weight during the first 18 months, and they continue to lose weight for up to two to three years.
 A combination of healthy eating, exercise, and behavior modification enable most of our patients to keep their weight off for good.

 All surgeries, including gastric bypass, carry risks.
-At the UT MIST Center for Bariatric and Metabolic Surgery, we make every effort to inform patients about potential risks, some of which may include dumping syndrome, whereby food passes too quickly into the small intestine, or nutritional imbalances.
+At the UT MIST Center for Bariatric and Metabolic Surgery, we make every effort to inform patients about potential risks, some of which may include leaks, ulcers, internal hernias, and dumping syndrome, whereby food passes too quickly into the small intestine, or nutritional imbalances.
 During your consultation, your surgeon will thoroughly explain potential risks and answer any questions you have about this procedure.

 If you are ready to make a positive change in your life, request a consultation online or call our office at (713) 892-5500 for more information about how you can start on your path to better health and wellness.